 Meet our Organizers: Quinton of the Piikani Nation

-Looking back on the 2019 celebrations, we want to highlight some exceptional organizers who help make the Culture Days weekend what it is across Canada.
+Looking back on the 2019 celebrations, we want to highlight some exceptional organizers who help make the Culture Days celebration what it is across Canada.
 As the Special Events and Marketing Coordinator for the Head-Smashed-In Buffalo Jump, AB, Quinton Crow Shoe spends a lot of his time promoting and protecting this special place.
 He has a passion for building awareness and pride in First Nations people and creating a better understanding for all.
 Here’s what Quinton shared with us about the buffalo jump and his experience with Culture Days.

 My Name is Quinton Crow Shoe; I am a member of the Piikani, Blackfoot Nation.